Inklingo

 kit

-Use 'kit' for a small collection of related items put together for a specific purpose, often for personal use or a hobby.
+Use 'kit' for a collection of items put together for a specific purpose, like a sewing kit or a first-aid kit.

 A small, open wooden box containing three distinct tools: a red hammer, a yellow screwdriver, and a blue wrench, illustrating a collection of components.